mjmeli/biometric-shirt/rfduino/README.md

 test that the RFduino is correctly sending data to the receiver.

 ##### temperature-test
-Reads the temperature from the temperature sensors and transmits over serial.
+Reads the temperature from a temperature sensor and transmits over serial.

 **Pay attention to the connections in the comment at the top of the file.**

+##### fall-design-day-demo
+Reads the temperature from the temperature sensors and transmits it over Bluetooth once every second.